crosstyan/stupid/README.md

 > But if you’re curious enough, and you’re allowed to Google / ping an LLM,
 > you’ll probably find your way through anyway.

-You should imagine this as the *spine*, and the rest of the internet as *flesh* you can grow on demand.

 What this documentation is **not** :